ahmdmashod/personal/console.md

 - Methods include log, error, warn, info, table, and more.

-- Works the same in TypeScript as in JavaScript, but with type safety in TypeScript.
+- Works the same in TypeScript as in JavaScript, but with type safety in TypeScript

 - console.log() is daily use in debugging typescript